 Net farm income, as calculated by the accrual or inventory method, represents the economic return to your contributions to the farm business: labor, management, and net worth in land and other farm assets.
 Cash net farm income also can be calculated.
 It shows how much cash was available for purchasing capital assets, debt reduction, family living, and income taxes.

 The income statement is divided into two parts: income and expenses.
 Each of these is further divided into a section for cash entries and a section for noncash (accrual) adjustments.

 An example income statement is shown at the end of this publication, along with a blank form.
-Blank forms for developing your own income statement are available in ISU Extension publication FM 1824/AgDM C3-56, Farm Financial Statements.
+Blank forms for developing your own income statement are available in ISU Extension and Outreach publication FM 1824/AgDM C3-56, Farm Financial Statements.

 Most of the information needed to prepare an income statement can be found in common farm business records.
-These include a farm account book or program, Internal Revenue Service (IRS) forms 1040F (Farm Income and Expenses) and 4797 (Supplement Schedule of Gains and Losses), and your beginning and ending net worth statements for the year.
+These include a farm account book or program, Internal Revenue Service (IRS) forms 1040F (Profit or Loss From Farming) and 4797 (Sales of Business Property), and your beginning and ending net worth statements for the year.
 If you use the IRS forms, you will need to organize the information a bit differently to make allowances for capital gains treatment of breeding stock sales, and the income from feeder livestock or other items purchased for resale.

 Cash income is derived from sales of livestock, livestock products, crops, government payments, tax credits and refunds, crop insurance proceeds, and other miscellaneous income sources.

 - Include total receipts from sales of both raised livestock and market livestock purchased for resale.
 Remember not to subtract the original cost of feeder livestock purchased in the previous year, even though you do this for income tax purposes.
 Also include total cash receipts from sales of breeding livestock before adjustments for capital gains treatment of income are made.
 These are termed “gross sales price” on IRS Form 4797.